 This year I made a goal to have better time management for blogging.
 A big part of having better time management would be to have a blog planner.
 I signed up to do a blog mentoring program with Amy at One Artsy Mama.
-You can read the post on the blog mentoring program by clicking on the link.
 The first week of the blog mentoring program was to write down your goals.
 Well, I have never written down any goals for my blog since starting it in April of last year.
-I have kept all my ideas for posts, projects and goals in my head.
+I have kept all my ideas for posts, projects, and goals in my head.
 I do know, that actually witting your goal down makes you commit to it more and it makes you more successful in reaching these goals.
 Now here lies that challenge, finding a planner that works.
-I decided not to spend my money on a pre-printed planner and find out they do not work for what I need.
+I decided not to spend my money on a pre-printed planner and find out they do not work for what I needed.
 So after a lot of searching and thinking, I laid out my own blog planner.

-In my research for a planner I did come across Beckie’s planner from Infarranty Creative.
+In my research for a planner, I did come across Beckie’s planner from Infarranty Creative.
 I loved her idea, but the pages were not exactly what I needed.
 I also came across another idea from The Blog Engenizer and I used her calendar idea for remembering to post to my social media sites.
 I started with a notebook that I already had on hand.
-I made my tab divider pages out of heavy scrapbook paper and made my planner pages using word and excel.
+I made my tab divider pages out of heavy scrapbook paper and made my planner pages using Word and excel.
 Here is how I made my tab divider pages.
-I started with a 12 x 12 scrapbook paper cut the width to be 9 1/2 and length to be 11 1/4 and used my hole punch.
+I started with 12 x 12 scrapbook paper cut the width to 9 1/2 and the length to 11 1/4 and used my hole punch.

-Using my straight cutting tool, I started 2 inches down from the top of the scrapbook paper and a half-inch from the edge.
-This gave me a 2 inch tab.
-I continued with the next divider by cutting down to 2 inches, lifting my blade and moving it to the 4 inch mark and continued to cut from there.
+Using my straight-cutting tool, I started 2 inches down from the top of the scrapbook paper and a half inch from the edge.
+This gave me a 2-inch tab.
+I continued with the next divider by cutting it down to 2 inches, lifting my blade and moving it to the 4-inch mark, and continuing to cut from there.
 I continued to do all the remaining tab pages in this same manner 2 inches down from the last tab divider.

-Each of the above pictures are the divided sections I use in my blog planner.
-I have Detailed Projects page, where I list my ideas. the supplies needed for the project and some links to other pages for inspiration.
-I have Important Sites page, where I list all the sites I use with my user name and password.
-I have a Blog Post page, where I list the post topic and have a check list for step by step on that topic.
-I have a Projects Page, where I list all the house projects, craft projects and shop projects that I have thought about.
-This page is my idea starter and a general to do list.
+Each of the above pictures is the divided sections I use in my blog planner.
+I have a Detailed Projects page, where I list my ideas. the supplies needed for the project and some links to other pages for inspiration.
+I have an Important Sites page, where I list all the sites I use with my username and password.
+I have a Blog Post page, where I list the post topic and have a checklist for step-by-step on that topic.
+I have a Projects Page, where I list all the house projects, craft projects, and shop projects that I have thought about.
+This page is my idea starter and a general to-do list.
 I chose the keep my pages plain and simple, as I did not want to waste ink when I printed them out.
 You can make your own blog planner using my free printable.
-You can print it on colored paper to give it that extra pizzaz and to save you some expense on ink.
+You can print it on colored paper to give it that extra pizzazz and to save you some expense on ink.
 I am willing for a small fee to customize a blog planner page for you.
 Just contact me and we can discuss the options.